ejbosia/drawbot/README.md

 # drawbot
 This repository works with the "drawbot" project, which is a simple cartesian drawing robot.
 The program takes in binary images and "fills" them using different fill techniques.
 An eventual goal is to branch into more generic images, including color.

- - Python: code used to testing
+The code is written in Python.

 **It is still in progress**